 Butterfly Flyingfish, Cheilopogon papilio

 The Butterfly Flyingfish, Cheilopogon papilio, whose Spanish common name is volador mariposa, is a species in the family Exocoetidae, the Flyingfishes, known collectively as voladores in Mexico.
-Globally, there are twenty four species in the genus Cheilopogon, nine of which are found in Mexican waters, four in the Atlantic and five in the Pacific.
+Globally, there are 24 species in the genus Cheilopogon, nine of which are found in Mexican waters, four in the Atlantic and five in the Pacific.

-The Butterfly Flyingfish is not an overly straightforward identification as it looks very much like several other flyingfishes.
-Some can be quickly eliminated by the dorsal fin ray counts as they have at least eleven.
-The others include the Blackwing Flyingfish, Hirundichthys rondeletii (anal fin origin under the dorsal fin orgin), the Panamic Flyingfish, Prognichthys tringa (pelvic fins nearer gill cover than caudal fin base), the Sailor Flyingfish, Prognichthys sealei (white dorsal fin), and the Smallhead Flyingfish, Cheilopogon pinnatibarbatus (pelvic fins nearer gill cover than caudal fin base).
+The Butterfly Flyingfish is not overly straightforward to identify as it looks very much like several other flyingfish.
+Some of these can be quickly eliminated by their dorsal fin ray counts, as the Butterfly Flyingfish has at least eleven.
+The others include the Blackwing Flyingfish, Hirundichthys rondeletii (anal fin origin under the dorsal fin origin), the Panamic Flyingfish, Prognichthys tringa (pelvic fins nearer gill cover than caudal fin base), the Sailor Flyingfish, Prognichthys sealei (white dorsal fin), and the Smallhead Flyingfish, Cheilopogon pinnatibarbatus (pelvic fins nearer gill cover than caudal fin base).

 The Butterfly Flyingfish are seldom seen by humans.
 Due to their rarity, they are of limited value and interest to most.